 For most users, an external DAC is only necessary if the impedance is causing issues with the volume.
-If you’ve got headphones with an impedance of over 100 ohms then you will definitely hear the benefits of an external DAC.
+If you’ve got headphones with an impedance of over 100 ohms, you’ll definitely hear the benefits of an external DAC.

 But unless you’re a true music aficionado, an external DAC is just an additional expense.

 If you’ve ever thought to complain to one of your audiophile friends about your headphones sounding worse on your setup than on theirs, chances are they’d urge you to purchase an external DAC in a most well-meaning manner.

 The thing is, there are plenty of DACs out there – some can easily fit into a pocket while others can be quite heftier.
 And the price varies just as much!
 Most importantly, as far as you know, none of your non-audiophile friends are using them.
 So naturally, the question arises:

 Is an external DAC necessary for your headphones?

 First things first, let’s see what a DAC even is.

 DAC is an acronym that stands for digital-to-analog converter.

 Since all the songs – or audio files of any kind for that matter – stored on your PC or smartphone are digital (strings of ones and zeros), they need to be converted into analog signals before the driver can interpret them and turn them into sounds that we can hear.
 That’s precisely what DACs do – they act as audio signal translators, letting us understand what the source file is trying to tell us.